 Importation also enables criminals to profit through transshipment.
-A report by former FBI Director Louis Freeh found that "drug importation would increase financial incentives for individuals and criminal organizations to transship products through Canada that are likely to be counterfeit, diverted, adulterated, sub-standard and/or other non-FDA-approved products."v Respondents to the RFI should be required to include an analysis, including input from law enforcement, on the potential impact an importation program may have on Florida's illicit drug trade.
-Such an analysis is critical when determining whether a program will meet federal safety standards for certification.
+A report by former FBI Director Louis Freeh found that "drug importation would increase financial incentives for individuals and criminal organizations to transship products through Canada that are likely to be counterfeit, diverted, adulterated, sub-standard and/or other non-FDA-approved products."
+Any vendor or program participant would need to conduct an analysis, including input from law enforcement, on the potential impact an importation program may have on Colorado's illicit drug trade and ways to guard against or address those impact.
+Even with such an analysis, there is no guarantee of safety or certainty that the program will meet federal safety standards.

-HB 19 requires the state and the vendor to ensure the safety and authenticity of drugs imported through the program.
-As such, vendor RFI responses should include a description of how the state or entities with whom the vendor contracts will be able to identify where unsafe drugs entered a foreign regulatory system before being transshipped through Canada to the Florida supply.
-Further, the vendor should be required to provide an explanation of how it will certify that imported drugs are not adulterated or misbranded, and an attestation that there will be no increase in the number of suspect shipments in need of inspection, should an importation program be implemented.
+Senate Bill 19-005 requires the state and the vendor to ensure the safety and authenticity of drugs imported through the program.
+Accordingly, any vendor must be able to demonstrate how the state or entities with whom the vendor contracts will be able to identify where unsafe drugs entered a foreign regulatory system before being transshipped through Canada to the Colorado supply.
+Further, the state would need to impose a requirement on vendors to provide an explanation of how it will certify that imported drugs are not adulterated or misbranded, and an attestation that there will be no increase in the number of suspect shipments in need of inspection, should an importation program be implemented.